symbol/symbol-docs/source/getting-started/first-application.rst

 This guide will take you through the |codename| development cycle.

 First, we will architect our solution combining some built-in features available in |codename|, such as :doc:`mosaics <../concepts/mosaic>` and :doc:`accounts <../concepts/account>`.
-By the end of this guide, you will know how to issue and monitor transaction on the blockchain.
+By the end of this guide, you will know how to issue and monitor transactions on the blockchain.

 **********
 Background